Worcester, England: Early history

 During the early medieval period, Worcester's position as the only river crossing between the bridges at Gloucester and Bridgnorth led to its growth as a market town on the main road from London to mid-Wales running through to Kidderminster, Bridgnorth, and Shrewsbury.
 Worcester continued to be a centre of religious life.
 Several monasteries were established which provided a hospital and education, including Worcester School.
 Parts of the city were destroyed by fire during a civil war between King Stephen and Empress Matilda, daughter of Henry I in 1139, 1150 and 1151.
 A later fire in 1189 destroyed much of the city for the fourth time that century.
-In 1189 the city received a royal charter and in 1227 a further charter allowed the creation of guild of merchants.
+In 1189 the city received a royal charter and in 1227 a further charter allowed the creation of a Gild Merchant.

 The late 12th century saw persecution and expulsion of the small Jewish community of Worcester.
 The bishop of Worcester wrote an anti-Judaic treatise around 1190, and in 1219 strict rules were imposed on Jews within the diocese.
 In 1263 the Jews were attacked by baronial forces and most were killed.
 In 1275 the remaining Jews were expelled to Hereford.